CPA Practice Advisor: Columns & Regular Features

+CPE and CE Events and Accreditation

+CPA Practice Advisor is accredited to provide continuing accounting, tax and audit professional education via live webinars and online live streaming educationally-focused events by the National Association of State Boards of Accountancy and the Internal Revenue Service.

 Special Events

 CPA Practice Advisor sponsors several special events and programs, including its annual Tax & Accounting Technology Innovation Awards, which were founded in 2004 to recognize advances in technologies that benefit the tax and accounting space.
 Honors are also presented annually to professionals in the field through the publication's 40 Under 40 program.
 Additional programs and events include the annual Thought Leader Symposium, Accounting Hall of Fame, Most Powerful Women in Accounting Awards, and the Readers' Choice Awards.
-In addition, the magazine sponsors an annual live streaming conference called Ensuring Success.
+In addition, the magazine sponsors the annual live streaming CPA/CE conference Ensuring Success.